 Respecting pain is especially important when treating injuries.
 Use pain as your guide and remember if you always work short of pain, you will be unlikely to flare-up your injury.
-Having said that, there is no doubt that a progressive strengthening (loading) program is one of the key stimulants to tissue remodelling and maturation.
-This means that strengthening and placing tension on a repair becomes important towards the end of the proliferation phase of healing (about the 10 – 14 day mark) to align and strengthen healing fibres along lines of force.
+Having said that, there is no doubt that a progressive strengthening (loading) program is one of the key stimulants to tissue remodeling and maturation.
+This means that strengthening and placing tension on a repair becomes important towards the end of the proliferation phase of healing (about the 10 – 14-day mark) to align and strengthen healing fibers along lines of force.

 Principle 2 – Stabilise First

-“You can’t shoot a canon from a canoe.”
-In other words, you can’t perform strong, dynamic movements off a flimsy and unstable base.
-And there are many reasons why supportive, stabilising muscles stop working as well as they should.
+“You can’t shoot a cannon from a canoe.”
+In other words, you can’t perform strong, dynamic movements of a flimsy and unstable base.
+And there are many reasons why supportive, stabilizing muscles stop working as well as they should.